martinjrobins/diffsol/book/src/benchmarks/python.md

 # Python (Diffrax & Casadi)

+[Diffrax](https://docs.kidger.site/diffrax/) is a Python library for solving ODEs and SDEs implemented using JAX.
+[Casadi](https://web.casadi.org/) is a C++ library with Python and MATLAB bindings, for solving ODEs and DAEs, nonlinear optimisation and algorithmic differentiation.
+In this benchmark we compare the performance of the DiffSol implementation with the Diffrax and Casadi libraries.

+As well as demonstrating the performance of the DiffSol library, this benchmark also serves as an example of how to wrap and use DiffSol in other languages.
+The code for this benchmark can be found [here](https://github.com/martinjrobins/diffsol_python_benchmark).
+The [maturin](https://www.maturin.rs/) library was used to generate a template for the Python bindings and the CI/CD pipeline neccessary to build the bindings, run pytest tests and build the wheels ready for distribution on PyPI.
+The [pyo3](https://github.com/PyO3/pyo3) library was used to wrap the DiffSol library in Python.

 ## Problem setup

 We will use the `robertson_ode` problem for this benchmark.
 This is a stiff ODE system with 3 equations and 3 unknowns, and is a common benchmark problem for ODE solvers.
 To illustrate the performance over a range of problem sizes we duplicated the equations by a factor of `ngroups`, so the number of equations is `3 * ngroups`.